 Toddler (ages 2-3)

 A “toddler” is a child in transition – a child with particular needs and abilities, which can best be aided through the Montessori toddler environment.
-The Toddler Classroom at Great Beginnings is the Rainbow Room, our smallest classroom for our smallest bodies.
-Our classroom holds 10 children with 2 teachers.
+The Toddler Classroom at Great Beginnings is the Bumblee classroom, our smallest classroom for our smallest bodies.
+Our Foothills classroom holds 15 children with 3 teachers.

 The child between 24 months and 3 years is still very new to the world of sights, sounds and movements.
 They are in awe of the wonders of the object world, and their immature senses can be bombarded and overlooked.
 This is very different from preschool children, who are interested in refining their senses and controlling their movements.